 - A. Character of land.
-Land to be subdivided shall be of such character that it can be used safely for building purposes without danger to health or peril from fire, flood or other menace. - B. Conformity to Official Map and Master Plan.
-Subdivisions shall conform to the Official Map of the village and shall be in harmony with the Master Plan, if such exists. - C. Specifications for required improvements.
-All required improvements shall be constructed or installed to conform to the village specifications, which may be obtained from the Village Board.
+Land to be subdivided shall be of such character that it can be used safely for building purposes without danger to health or peril from fire, flood or other menace. - B. Conformity to Official Map and Comprehensive Plan.
+Subdivisions shall conform to the Official Map of the village and shall be in harmony with the Comprehensive Plan. - C. Specifications for required improvements.
+All required improvements shall be constructed or installed to conform to the village specifications in § 111-14 through and including § 111-23.